Burst-Statistics/burst-statistics/readme.txt

 Not a port from another platform.
 Designed specifically for WordPress with native performance and seamless integration.

 **Fast and lightweight**
-Optimized database queries, no bloated scripts (under 4kb), no external dependencies slowing down your pages.
+Optimized database queries, no bloated scripts (<4kb tracking script), no external dependencies slowing down your pages.
 Designed to track accurately even when using aggressive server-side caching.

 = Features =